Anker Nebula Capsule Review

 This is another area where all of our pico projectors performed in a very similar manner.
 Like its portable siblings, we found the slightly higher pitched whine of the Nebula's fan to be noticeable, but not annoying.
 We were generally found the noise to blend into the background within a few minutes of watching a movie, but if something brought us out of that cinematic stupor we would notice the fan whirring away again.

-Listing for $350, the Anker Nebula Capsule is at the upper end of the very narrow price spectrum for truly portable projectors.
+The Anker Nebula Capsule is at the upper end of the very narrow price spectrum for truly portable projectors.
 If you're one that hates to deal with wires or flash drives, and would thus greatly value the Nebula's wireless capabilities, we think it's a worthwhile purchase.
 If you don't mind having to plug-in or use something like a Fire Stick or Roku, we think the slightly better picture of the ViewSonic M1 offers a better value.

-The Anker Nebula Capsule is an impressively portable projector with convenient Wi-Fi capabilities built-in, but some issues in picture quality and a short battery life limit its usefullness in many situations.
+The Anker Nebula Capsule is an impressively portable projector with convenient WiFi capabilities built-in, but some issues in picture quality and a short battery life limit its usefullness in many situations.